 Alcohol’s long-term effects: what increased risks come with drinking?

 Long-term use of alcohol can weaken your immune system, raise your risk for certain heart conditions and even some types of cancer.
-The CDC lists the following health risks that drinkers may face.
+The Mayo Clinic lists the following health risks that drinkers may face.

-• Certain cancers, including breast, mouth, throat, esophagus, voice box, liver, colon and rectum
+- Certain cancers, including breast, mouth, throat, esophagus, liver and colon

-• Cardiovascular problems, including high blood pressure, heart disease and stroke
+- Heart problems, including high blood pressure, an enlarged heart, heart failure and stroke

 Do you need help?

-In the United States, more than 95,000 people die because of excessive drinking every year, according to the CDC.
+In the United States, more than 178,000 people die because of excessive drinking every year, according to the National Center for Drug Abuse Statistics.
 Those deaths are entirely preventable.
 If you’re struggling with drinking, you might have alcohol use disorder (sometimes called alcoholism), which is a medical condition and brain disorder.
 You should talk to your health care provider about any concerns you might have.
 He or she may be able to offer you advice, refer you to another doctor or discuss goals to strive for to help you quit drinking or get it under control.

-To assess your condition, he or she might ask some of the following questions, according to the CDC
+To assess your condition, he or she might ask some of the following questions, according to the NIAAA:

 When it comes to alcohol consumption, moderation is an admirable goal.
 A glass of wine with dinner, or a beer with friends at the game is nothing to shy away from.
 It’s when drinking becomes a habit, or when alcohol starts to impact your work and relationships that it’s time to consider taking a break or asking for help.